Real-space chirality from crystalline topological defects in the Kitaev spin liquid: RESULTS

+In general, a local Chern marker $M(r)$ is a real space decomposition of Chern number $C$ as $C=\frac{1}{N}\sum_{r}M(r)$ with $N$ the number of sites in the sum.
+As discussed above, it also gives the topological contribution to orbital magnetization .
+The local marker is a lattice scale manifestation of the physically observable magnetization $\mathcal{M}(r)$.
+The latter can be viewed as a coarse graining of a lattice-scale marker.
+This distinction between variant formulations of local markers, which represent variant lattice scale representations of coarse grained $\mathcal{M}(r)$, becomes important in a system with a nearly gapless background as in the present case.

-There are presently multiple competing formulations of local Chern markers, which agree for a uniformly gapped bulk system, but can differ in the presence of inhomogeneities and boundaries, which are necessarily involved for certain configurations of dislocations.
-In Figs.~\ref{fig:one} and \ref{fig:two_dislocs} we plot one variant of the local Chern marker, which we call $M_1$, which we introduce here through a modification of the $M_{2011}$ marker that is better at handling open boundaries. $M_{2011}$ is defined as $ M_{2011}(r) = 4 \pi \text{Im} \langle r| P x P y P |r\rangle $ where $P$ is projection to occupied states.
-We extend $M_{2011}$ by defining a marker $M_1$ as
+There are presently multiple competing formulations of local Chern markers, which agree for a uniformly gapped bulk system, but can differ in the presence of inhomogeneities and boundaries, which are necessarily involved for certain configurations of dislocations. \cite{bianco_mapping_2011,dornellas_quantized_2022} In Figs.~\ref{fig:one} and \ref{fig:two_dislocs} we plot one variant of the local Chern marker, which we call $M_1$, which we introduce here through a modification of the $M_{2011}$ marker of Ref \cite{bianco_mapping_2011} that avoids unphysical edge-mode contributions from open boundaries in the presence of the nearly gapless background. $M_{2011}$ is defined as $ M_{2011}(r) = 4 \pi \text{Im} \langle r| P x P y P |r\rangle $ where $P$ is projection to occupied states.